michalkahle/czech-coder-xkb/README.md

 - There is a small inconsistency because of the euro sign where you have to release AltGr to type upper case "E" when writing Czech.

 ### Installation
 Unfortunately, the following instructions **do not work with Wayland**.
+There are only instructions for SwayWM for now.
 Please help me to make it work there.
 I'll update these instructions when I learn the proper way how to switch keyboard layouts on Wayland.

 On Ubuntu 20.4 and later or its derivatives the 'coder' variant is already present.
 - You can switch to it temporarily by `setxkbmap -layout cz -variant coder`.